lsst-sitcom/sitcomtn-074/index.rst

 If this is not the case, the turbopump or the dewar inside LATISS could receive a high pressure shock.
 Ideally, you should wait until the pressure is lower on the turbopump's side.

-- If the dewar was evacuated completely, its pressure should be close to the turbopump at this point (~ atmospheric pressure).
+- If the dewar has been warmed up and opened or vented, it may be at atmospheric pressure or under a slight positive pressure if purged with dry nitrogen.

-- If the dewar was partially evacuated, it could have a pressure lower than atmospheric (e.g. ~10−3 Torr).
+- If the dewar has been warmed up but not vented, the pressure will be approximately the partial pressure of water vapor (~20 TORR).

 In any case, the pressures on both the pump and the dewar should be on the same order of magnitude before opening the dewar valve.
 If the dewar pressure is ~10−3 Torr, open the dewar valve only when the pump pressure is lower than ~10−3 Torr.